lovepreetlakhman/PlasmanShovels/README.txt

 -Search bar is added on the top of default data
 -Added rating field in all files
 -created about us.-Added about us route.
+- added  link of about us in layout file.